learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 detailed instructions on how to properly uninstall the IDE, please read this [Help Center article][uninstall IDE].

+Second, create a Flatiron directory in your terminal.
+Open up your Terminal and type `mkdir -p Flatiron/code`.

 ### Step 1 - Run Automatic Installation Script

 Open up your Terminal.
 The terminal is where we are going to be doing most of our